I7-Examples/Bronze/docs/source.txt

 Understand the commands "hand" and "deliver" as "give".

 Understand the command "depart" as "leave".

-Understand the command "excavate" as "dig".

 Understand the command "carve" as "cut".